kaosborn/KaosSysIo/README.md

 ### `tree2.exe`

 The current build of `tree2.exe` targets .NET Framework 4.8.
-This is built in the `ConTree` project.
+This is the result of building the `ConTree` project.
 Copy this program to a directory in PATH for an improved version of Microsoft's `tree.exe` program.

 ```